zkmkarlsruhe/LanguageIdentifier/README.md

 #### macOS

-For macOS, the application binary can be involked from within the .app bundle to pass commandline arguments:
+For macOS, the application binary can be invoked from within the .app bundle to pass commandline arguments:

 ```shell
 bin/LanguageIdentifier.app/Contents/MacOS/LanguageIdentifier -h